 Let us take a look at the hiking tips for Malibu hikes that are important to know:

 Southern California generally has a hot temperature where you can find the sun shining brightly over your head.

 In such cases, slowly back up and continue walking calmly.
 However, do remember that no species of snakes are fatal to humans in Southern California.

-1. Malibu Hikes: Charmlee Wilderness Park
+3.1.
+Charmlee Wilderness Park

 Charmlee Wilderness Park is a 532-acre land surrounded by gorgeous scenery and has 8 miles of trails.
 Aside from having great hiking trails, the park is well-known for its cozy picnic areas.

-2. Malibu Hikes: Ocean Overlook Loop
+3.2.
+Ocean Overlook Loop

 There are other small trails while hiking through the Ocean Overlook loop, which you can easily explore.

-3. Malibu Hikes: Escondido Falls trail
+3.3.
+Escondido Falls trail

-Escondido Falls Trail is beautiful and is known to be one of the few waterfall hikes of Malibu.
-During the spring season, this place thrives with hikers and bikers alike.
+Escondido Falls Trail is beautiful and is known to be one of the few waterfall hikes in Malibu.

 One of the most rewarding aspects is getting to the top of the waterfall, making your trip worthwhile.

-4. Malibu Hikes: Solstice Canyon Trail
+3.4.
+Solstice Canyon Trail

 The trail’s initial park is challenging but later gets easy when you come across the picturesque panoramic views of Malibu’s coastline.

 The trail ends at the ruins of a ranch house, more popularly known as Tropical Terrace.

-5. Malibu Hikes: Mesa Peak Trail
+3.5.
+Mesa Peak Trail

+Dogs must stay at home because this trail is off-limits to them.
 Once you start climbing, you’ll observe that the trailhead is higher, contributing to an interesting hike.

-6. Malibu Hikes: Backbone Trail Loop
+3.6.
+Backbone Trail Loop

 This trail is particularly undertaken for day hikes.
 You can start the hike from Calabasas and witness the foliage and nature the trail is well-known for.